loopinarounds/DiscordTicketBot/README.md

 The above image shows the message sent to the channel when the bot is activated.
 The buttons, when pressed, open a ticket channel in the corresponding categories that you have chosen.

+## Ticket Transcript Example

 [Ticket_content_for__ryan-7777.txt](https://github.com/loopinarounds/DiscordTicketBot/files/9700186/Ticket_content_for__ryan-7777.txt)

+Above is an example of the txt file produced by the bot, that is sent to a specified staff channel once a ticket has been closed.
+This ensures that all staff can be aware of how a ticket was handled in order to act accordingly in the future.